zkaddour/Node-Tut/README.md

 I installed `lodash` while following the course, but I doubt I will use it in the future.
 I should use it to learn how to remove unrequired dependencies.

 I chose to create the database in a docker environment for personal preferences.
-If you wish to do the same you need to follow the following steps (I run windows):
+If you wish to do the same you need to follow the following steps (I run windows and wsl):

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - Create and fill the `.env.db` file based on `.env.db.example`: